 Maybe this is the month when you don’t have to buy or borrow a single thing!
 If your baby has just learned to crawl, this might be the only thing that he wants to do.

 If you still want a few tips, a push toy, like this one, can be great fun.
 The best ones at this age is, I think those where you can control how easy the wheels roll.

 Put some heavy books in the wagon if your baby needs it to be very steady.
 My babies’ favorites have always been the plastic, colorful push toys that play music, have lamps and so on, while I am in love with the classical wooden wagons… Guess what I buy..?

 If your baby likes sitting still for a while, shape sorters can be fun.
-Choose an easy one though, or your baby will loose his interest.
+Choose an easy one though, or your baby will lose his interest.
 Stacking blocks may also be fun.
 There are some toys that can be used both for sorting and stacking.
 Some sort of stacking cups are great!
-Your baby can build tower or try to figure out which cup can be put in which.
+Your baby can build a tower or try to figure out which cup can be put in which.

 10-month-old, one or our kids absolutely loved her toy phone.
 It wasn’t even a mobile phone, but it made funny sounds and you could talk in the receiver.